 | Integrated resource plan filings | The plans filed at the public utility commission that name the capacity a utility will solicit next, visible before the RFP drops. |

-Wood Mackenzie Supply Chain, the utility RFx platform formerly known as PowerAdvocate, the state energy agencies such as NYSERDA, the individual investor owned utility RFP pages like Duke, Xcel, PG and E, Dominion, and APS, the public power and joint powers agencies such as SCPPA and NCPA, and the integrated resource plan filings that signal upcoming solicitations.
-It connects only to the channels the developer is eligible to bid into, within each one's terms.
+The AI bid discovery agent monitors Wood Mackenzie Supply Chain, the renewable RFx platform formerly known as PowerAdvocate, the state energy agencies such as NYSERDA, the investor owned utility RFP pages like Duke, Xcel, PG and E, Dominion, and APS, the public power and joint powers agencies such as SCPPA and NCPA, and the integrated resource plan filings that signal upcoming renewable solicitations.

-Utilities often run renewable solicitations outside the procurement portal and post them without search visibility, so they reach an internal list or a page no search engine ranks.
-The agent watches the channels directly rather than relying on search, which is how off portal solicitations get caught.
-A truly private RFP that is only emailed to a shortlist is handled by the bid response agent once it lands, not by discovery.
+Yes, the AI bid discovery agent finds off portal renewable solicitations.
+Utilities often run renewable RFPs outside the procurement portal and post them without search visibility, so the AI bid discovery agent watches the channels directly rather than relying on search.
+A truly private RFP emailed only to a shortlist is handled by the bid response agent once it lands.

-Each solicitation is classified to its technology and offtake type and scored on weighted factors against the developer profile: technology match, MW range, market and footprint, offtake structure, and interconnection position.
-The factors produce a score from 0 to 100 with written reasoning, tuned to how the developer selects work, so the digest carries only the solicitations that fit.
+The AI bid discovery agent scores renewable RFP fit by classifying each solicitation to its technology and offtake type and weighing technology match, MW range, market and footprint, offtake structure, and interconnection position.
+The AI bid discovery agent produces a score from 0 to 100 with written reasoning, so the digest carries only the renewable solicitations that fit.

-Yes.
-For storage it extracts the MW, the MWh, and the duration, and whether the request is standalone storage or storage paired with solar, along with any energy storage system specifications attached to the RFP.
-Storage and solar plus storage are classified and scored separately from solar only, because they are different pursuits.
+Yes, the AI bid discovery agent reads storage and solar paired with storage RFPs.
+For storage the AI bid discovery agent extracts the MW, the MWh, and the duration, and whether the request is standalone storage or storage paired with solar, along with any energy storage system specifications attached to the RFP.

-Yes.
-State renewable standard solicitations such as the NYSERDA Tier 1 RFP often run as a two step process, an eligibility application followed by a bid proposal, and are evaluated against a benchmark net REC cost.
-The agent flags the eligibility step, the benchmark basis, and both deadlines so a developer does not miss the qualifying window.
+Yes, the AI bid discovery agent covers state REC solicitations like the NYSERDA Tier 1 RFP.
+These often run as a two step process, an eligibility application followed by a bid proposal evaluated against a benchmark net REC cost, and the AI bid discovery agent flags the eligibility step, the benchmark basis, and both deadlines.

-The digest carries the extracted terms and the reasoning for each qualified solicitation, tagged by technology and offtake type, and the origination team decides which to pursue.
-A reply opens a bid folder, Intent to Bid and deadline reminders fire as dates approach, and a separate bid response agent reads the full package to build the proposal.
-The agent surfaces and organizes the work; the developer makes every bid decision.
+After the AI bid discovery agent surfaces a qualified renewable solicitation, the digest carries the extracted terms and the reasoning, tagged by technology and offtake type, and the origination team decides which to pursue.
+A reply opens a bid folder, deadline reminders fire, and a separate bid response agent reads the full package.